Azure/azure-docs-sdk-dotnet/api/overview/azure/microsoft.azure.webpubsub.aspnetcore-readme-pre.md

 title: Azure Web PubSub service middleware client library for .NET
 keywords: Azure, dotnet, SDK, API, Microsoft.Azure.WebPubSub.AspNetCore, webpubsub
 author: vicancy
-ms.author: vicancy
+ms.author: lianwei
-ms.date: 01/07/2022
+ms.date: 05/24/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: dotnet
 ms.service: webpubsub
 ---
-# Azure Web PubSub service middleware client library for .NET - Version 1.0.0-beta.3
+# Azure Web PubSub service middleware client library for .NET - Version 1.0.0-alpha.20220524.1

 [Azure Web PubSub Service](https://aka.ms/awps/doc) is a service that enables you to build real-time messaging web applications using WebSockets and the publish-subscribe pattern.
 Any platform supporting WebSocket APIs can connect to the service easily, e.g. web pages, mobile applications, edge devices, etc. The service manages the WebSocket connections for you and allows up to 100K **concurrent** connections.
 It provides powerful APIs for you to manage these clients and deliver real-time messages.